waxx567/Dell/resume projects/motorcycle_site/NOTES.md

 - Flask
 - MySQL

+Flask is a lightweight Python framework for web applications.

 I'm going to rebuild it here (with improvements) and deploy it to Hostinger.

 ## This was the original README